esteinig/cerebro/docs/development.md

 git push origin release/$RELEASE_VERSION

 # create pr of `release/$RELEASE_VERSION` into 'main'
-# release with latest changelog and binaries is created
+# release with latest changelog and binaries is created on ci/cd

 ```